-Simplified notation might be used to avoid redundancies, like POST /some-resource {..., "some\parameter", ...} $\rightarrow$ { "operation\id" }; request and response bodies might also be omitted.
+Simplified notation might be used to avoid redundancies, like POST /some-resource {..., "some_parameter", ...} \rightarrow { "operation_id" }; request and response bodies might also be omitted.

-We will use sentences like "POST /v1/bucket/{id}/some-resource method" (or simply "bucket/some-resource method," "some-resource" method - if there are no other some-resources in the chapter, so there is no ambiguity) to refer to such endpoint definitions.
+We will be using sentences like "POST /v1/bucket/{id}/some-resource method" (or simply "bucket/some-resource method," "some-resource" method - if there are no other some-resources in the chapter, so there is no ambiguity) to refer to such endpoint definitions.

-Apart from HTTP API notation, we will employ C-style pseudocode, or, to be more precise, JavaScript-like or Python-like one since types are omitted.
+Apart from HTTP API notation, we will employ C-style pseudocode, or, to be more precise, JavaScript-like or Python-like one, since types are omitted.
 We assume such imperative structures are readable enough to skip detailed grammar explanations.